Vanshika-Mittal/Fake-News-Multimodal-Classification/README.md

 -  Late fusion processes the data of each sensor independently to make a local prediction.
 These individual results are then combined at a higher level to make the final fused prediction.
 - The advantage of late fusion is its simplicity and isolation.
 Each model gets to learn super rich information on its modality.

+---

+The multi-modal feature extraction by Text-Image-Model yielded an overall performance of *77.46%* accuracy on test results.
+(Originally completed for Web Enthusiasts Club Recruitments 2024)